victor-raphael17/local-dockerized-gitlab-tutorial/README.md

 2. Set container name
 3. Set container image
 4. Set restart policy
-5. Set hostname to “gitlab.<your domain>”
+5. Set hostname to “gitlab.yourdomain.com”
 6. Set ports
 - '8080:80' (you won’t able to use 80:80 because mailcow is already using it)
 - '8443:443' (the same thing will happen here)